Registering an Electric, Plug-In Hybrid or Hydrogen Fuel Cell Vehicle

-Effective October 26, 2017, electric, plug-in hybrid and hydrogen fuel cell vehicles must bear a green licence plate.
+Since October 26, 2017, electric, plug-in hybrid and hydrogen fuel cell vehicles have been required to bear a green licence plate.

 Privileges associated with a green licence plate